Ender's Game (novel series): Ender series

 Starting with Ender's Game, five novels and one novella have been released that tell the story of Ender.
 The first four have been described (and released as a box set) as The Ender Quartet and, together with Ender in Exile, as The Ender Quintet.
 Card first wrote Ender's Game as a novelette, but later expanded it into a novel.

-While the first novel concerned itself with armies and space warfare, Speaker for the Dead, Xenocide, and Children of the Mind are more philosophical in nature, dealing with the difficult relationship between the humans and the "Piggies" (or "Pequeninos"), and Andrew's (Ender's) attempts to stop another xenocide from happening.
+While the first novel concerned itself with armies and space warfare, Speaker for the Dead, Xenocide, and Children of the Mind are more philosophical in nature, dealing with the difficult relationship between the humans and the "Piggies" (or "Pequeninos") on the alien planet of Lusitania, and Andrew's (Ender's) attempts to stop xenocide (the systematic eradication of an entire species) from occurring yet again.

 A War of Gifts: An Ender Story, a novella, was released in October 2007.
 It is a parallel story set during Ender's first year in Battle School.

 Ender in Exile, which is both a sequel to Ender's Game and a prequel to Speaker for the Dead, was released in November 2008.
 It involves Ender's journey to the first human colony on a former Formic world.
 Because of changes Card made to a few details of the story of that first colony ship and Ender's role as governor, it serves as a replacement for the last chapter of Ender's Game.
 It also deals with his meeting a character from the parallel Shadow saga (effectively wrapping up a remaining plotline in the parallel series).

 Shadow saga

 Starting with Ender's Shadow, five novels and one novella have been released that tell the story of the people Ender left behind – this has been dubbed the Shadow saga (also known as the "Shadow Quintet").

 Ender's Shadow is a parallel novel to Ender's Game, telling many of the same events from the perspective of Bean, Ender's second-in-command and a mostly peripheral character in Ender's Game, while the first three sequels, Shadow of the Hegemon, Shadow Puppets and Shadow of the Giant tell the story of the struggle for world dominance after the Bugger War.
 This involves the Battle School children, as well as Ender's brother, Peter Wiggin, and Petra Arkanian going up against Achilles de Flandres (from Poke's crew).

-A sequel novella to Shadow of the Giant named Shadows in Flight further introduces three of Bean's children who also have Anton's key turned.
+A sequel novella to Shadow of the Giant named Shadows in Flight further introduces three of Bean's children who share his genetic mutation.

 The Last Shadow, released in November 2021, takes place after both Children of the Mind and Shadows in Flight, tying up the two series, and explaining some unanswered questions.